-There is no fixed formula to arrive at the incremental budget, however, there is an approach that is followed.
-The approach for incremental budgeting starts with an assumption that the expenditures incurred in the previous year will be the starting point of estimates for the current year.
-An insight into the advantages and disadvantages of incremental budgeting may help understand the concept in a better way.
+There is no fixed formula to arrive at the incremental budget.
+However, there is an approach that is followed.
+The approach for this budgeting starts with an assumption that the expenditures incurred in the previous year will be the starting point of estimates for the current year.
+An insight into the advantages and disadvantages of incremental budgeting may help understand the concept better.

 Advantages of Incremental Budgeting

-Despite multiple advantages, incremental budgeting has its own limitations which are listed as under:
+Despite multiple advantages, incremental budgeting has its own limitations, which are listed as under:

 Disadvantages of Incremental Budgeting

-- Incremental budgeting may cause management to lead into a scenario called as budgetary slack, whereby managers tend to build lower revenue growth and higher expense growth so as to have favorable variances.
+- Incremental budgeting may cause management to lead into a scenario called budgetary slack, whereby managers tend to build lower revenue growth and higher expense growth so as to have favorable variances.

 - Incremental budgeting can cause perpetual resource allocation to certain departments even if they may not require them in later years.
-Since funds were allotted in one of the years, incremental budgeting will allocate same or similar amounts in all coming years thereby causing waste of resources or depriving other units of funding requirements.
+Since funds were allotted in one of the years, incremental budgeting will allocate the same or similar amounts in all coming years, thereby causing waste of resources or depriving other units of funding requirements.

 For companies that have steady budgets which seldom change over years may very well opt for an incremental budget.
-However, it would be appropriate to undertake a complete assessment of funding requirement as in the case of more advanced budgeting techniques like zero-based budgeting and then arrive at the budgetary allocations in today’s dynamic industry scenario.
+However, it would be appropriate to undertake a complete assessment of funding requirements as in the case of more advanced budgeting techniques like zero-based budgeting and then arrive at the budgetary allocations in today’s dynamic industry scenario.